yojoots/libbitcoin-system-wiki/Savings-Relation.md

 ```
 real-interest-ratio = (hoarded / invested) * depreciation-ratio
 ```
-Notice that the nominal interest ratio (or rate) at any instant is the savings relation, between [consumption savings](Speculative-Consumption) and investment savings. **This ratio of hoard to investment is the fraction of each person's capital reserve** in the context of [fractional reserve](Full-Reserve-Fallacy) lending.
+Notice that the nominal interest ratio (or rate) at any instant is the savings relation, between [consumption savings](Speculative-Consumption) and investment savings. **This ratio of hoard to investment is the fraction of each person's capital reserve**, known as capital ratio in the [banking](Pure-Bank) context.
 Both are reflections of time preference.